 Finally, outside of the entertainment, construction and English-teaching industries, you can't expect a good job unless you speak fluent Japanese.

-If you’d like to spend more time in Japan than a vacation allows, experiencing what it’s like to live and make a difference to the community in this amazing country, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
+If you’d like to spend more time in Japan than a vacation allows, experiencing what it’s like to live and make a difference to the local community, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...